NLeSC/guide/software/testing.md

 ### Travis-CI

-The NLeSC public repositories should be build with [Travis-CI](https://travis-ci.org).
+The NLeSC public repositories should be built with [Travis-CI](https://travis-ci.org).
 Travis-CI is free for Open Source projects.
 A Github repository can be added to Travis-CI by a Github user with admin right on the repository.
 At the moment Travis-CI performs builds in Ubuntu and OS X operating systems.